juliankrispel/react-rocket/site/content/post/getting-started-with-draft-js.md

 ## Heads up

 - I'm writing the code for this tutorial at the same time.
-If you see a git commit hash somewhere, it's a link to a git commit related to that particular stage of the tutorial, here's [a link to the repository](https://github.com/juliankrispel/basic-draft-js-tutorial).
+If you see a git commit hash somewhere (this would look something like `#f3280j39jd12390jke1`), it's a link to a git commit related to that particular stage of the tutorial, here's [a link to the repository](https://github.com/juliankrispel/basic-draft-js-tutorial).
 - draft.js depends on two technologies: [react.js](http://reactjs.com/) and [immutable.js](https://facebook.github.io/immutable-js/), basic knowledge of both those libraries is recommended to follow along with this tutorial.

 Right, let's begin